TheSledgeHammer/2.11BSD_X44/sys/devel/README.md

 ### Devel Contents:
 - Arch:
 	- i386: (Partially implemented in arch/i386)
 		- x86 related content.
+(To be implemented)
 			- lapic, ioapic, tsc, intr, pmap etc..

-- HTBC:
+- HTBC: A HTree Based Blockchain
-	- HTree Based Blockchain to augment LFS & other existing Log-Structured Filesystems
+	- Intended to augment BSD's LFS & other Log-Structured Filesystems
-	- akin to Soft-updates & WAPBL
+	- provide features of a blockchain to the VFS

 - Kern & Sys:
 	- Malloc: A Tertiary Buddy System Allocator (No Plans or use cases).
 Originally planned as part of a larger memory allocation stack for the kernel.
 (Needs a home!)